-Formed two to three million years ago and known locally as ‘The Mount’, a 1.5-hour/4-kilometre trek brings you to the summit, which affords views of the coastline, the Tauranga cruise port (New Zealand’s largest), and the Kaimai Ranges.
+Formed two to three million years ago and known locally as ‘The Mount’, a 1.5-hour/2.5 mile trek brings you to the summit, which affords views of the coastline, the Tauranga cruise port (New Zealand’s largest), and the Kaimai Ranges.

-Alternatively, a 45-minute 3.5-kilometre track circles the base and is declared New Zealand’s most popular walk.
+Alternatively, a 45-minute 2.1-mile track circles the base and is declared New Zealand’s most popular walk.

 Just over one hour’s drive south of Tauranga you’ll find Rotorua and the Wia-O-Tapu, famous for regions unique geothermal and volcanic features.